Eabdrazakov/MrRobogersNeighborhood/README.md

 Describe: createNumber()

 Test: "It should return an array of numbers from 0 to the user's inputted number"
-Code: createNumber(7);
+Code: createNumber(0);
-Expected Output: [0, 1, 2, 3, 4, 5, 6, 7]
+Expected Output: [0]

-Test: "It should replace numbers that contain a "1" with "Beep"
+Test: "It should replace numbers that contain a "3" with "Won't you be my neighbor?"
-Code: createNumber(1)
+Code: createNumber(3)
-Expected Output: [0,"Beep"]
+Expected Output: [0, "Beep", "Boop", "Won't you be my neighbor?]

 Test: "It should replace numbers that contain a "2" with "Boop"
 Code: createNumber(2)
 Expected Output: [0, "Beep", "Boop"]

-Test: "It should replace numbers that contain a "3" with "Won't you be my neighbor?"
+Test: "It should replace numbers that contain a "1" with "Beep"
-Code: createNumber(3)
+Code: createNumber(1)
-Expected Output: [0, "Beep", "Boop", "Won't you be my neighbor?]
+Expected Output: [0,"Beep"]

 Test: "test for Hierarchy of Substitutions.
 The number 12 should be replaced with "Boop!"."
 Code: createNumber(12)